Introduction to Parallel Programming

 The 3 day course consists of lectures and hands-on exercises on parallel programming.
 Hands-on sessions (in C and Fortran) will allow users to immediately test and understand the taught constructs of the Message Passing Interface (MPI) and the shared memory directives of OpenMP.
 The course ends with a section presenting profiling and code optimizations to understand the behavior and performance of parallelized codes.

-After the course the participants should be able to write simple parallel programs and parallelize existing programs with the basic features of MPI or OpenMP.
+After the course the participants should be able to write simple parallel programs and parallelize existing programs with the basic features of MPI and/or OpenMP.
+Users should also be able to perform basic profiling and debugging of parallel applications. .

 The course addresses participants who are familiar with the C/C++ or Fortran programming languages and have working experience with the Linux operating system and the use of the command line.
 Experience with parallel programming (MPI and OpenMP) is not required.